Page 3 (film): Plot

-Vinayak goes to cover another news story in Nashik, Madhavi is asked to take charge of crime news.
+Vinayak goes to cover another news story in Nashik, and Madhavi is asked to take charge of crime news.
 She learns that a number of boys from a rehabilitation home owned by Anjali Thapar have gone missing, and during the subsequent search, a number of boys could not be accounted for.
-The police find out that a group of boys are being held at the Thapar's private bungalow in Mud Island; but they do not have a search warrant.
+The police find out that a group of boys are being held at the Thapar's private bungalow in Mud Island, but they do not have a search warrant.
 However, based on Madhavi's investigation, they conduct a raid.
 Ramesh Thapar has been molesting children from the rehabilitation home.
-Ramesh is arrested and police also find a connection to other corporate personalities who are involved in the scandal.
-Madhavi manages to capture the whole event on camera, and develops a breaking exposé story.
+Ramesh is arrested, and police also find a connection to other corporate personalities who are involved in the scandal.
+Madhavi manages to capture the whole event on camera and develops a breaking exposé story.
 She asks Deepak to run the story as the headline article for the next day's news edition, and he promises to look into the piece and put it on the front page.
 That same night Deepak meets with the owner of the newspaper, Mr. Agarwal, who is the best friend of Ramesh.
 Agarwal tells Deepak that the newspaper receives major advertisement revenue and other sponsorship from Ramesh.
-Fearing major loss to his business, Agarwal declines to publish the story, and asks Deepak to fire Madhavi from the company.
+Fearing major loss to his business, Agarwal declines to publish the story and asks Deepak to fire Madhavi from the company.

-Gayatri supposedly turned her back on Bollywood and returned to Delhi, but returns to Mumbai.
-In order to make a name for herself, she sleeps with a film director and gets cast in his next film.
-Madhavi, who got a job as a Page 3 writer for another newspaper, realises that in the elite and extravagant lives of politicians, businessmen, film stars and socialites, there is no place for trust and honour.
+Madhavi is summarily fired, and she is visited by Vinayak, who was missing during the raid.
+The raid was facilitated by Madhavi in Vinayak's absence, as it was Vinayak's informant who had tipped off about the boys being picked up.
+Vinayak consoles her and advises her that submitting all the evidence was a blunder from her side and also informs Madhavi that Thapar's wife committed suicide once she knew that Thapar was picking up boys regularly from her orphanage to exploit them sexually.
+Madhavi looks out for a job with no success.
+Madhavi finally does land a job, but the editor hires her on the condition that she handle Page 3, something she accepts with great reluctance.

+When she visits to cover the first party for her new employer, she is shocked to see her old friend/roommate Gayathri, who seems to have bagged a new film, laughing and flirting with the same superstar who impregnated her and was responsible for her suicide attempt.
+She then sees her ex-boyfriend joking and being pals with her friend Abhijeet, with whom she had caught him in bed.
+Charu Mohanty, a filmmaker well known for women's empowerment films and who had tried molesting Gayathri during her audition, notices Madhavi's surprise and informs her that in this world of glitz, everything is fake, like in politics and the film industry, where there are no permanent friends or enemies.
+Madhavi nods understandingly and is seen walking away from the party.